-- Subject lines should be short (fifty characters or fewer) and indicate exactly what the email is about. - Messages should be as short and to-the-point as possible.
-Recipients spend an average of fifty seconds looking at an email.
+- Subject lines should be short (50 characters or less) and indicate exactly what the email is about. - Messages should be as short and to-the-point as possible.
+Recipients spend an average of 50 seconds looking at an email.
 We suggest an email should contain no more than 1,000 words. - Formatting should be simple and clean, and allow users to skim the message easily.
-Only bold, underline, or highlight what is truly important. - Content should be instructional, brief, and helpful.
-Longer, more informational content should be housed on a website and have a link from the email. - Sender names should include "MHC" or "Mount Holyoke" so that both the recipient and spam filters quickly recognize the sender.
+Only bold, underline or highlight what is truly important. - Content should be instructional, brief and helpful.
+Longer, more informational content should be housed on a website and have a link from the email.